2026 Programme

 Presentation

-Lindsey Rose presents her PhD research on NIPE: Textbook in a Pocket, an educational app designed to support midwifery students and healthcare professionals performing the Newborn and Infant Physical Examination.
+Presents her PhD research on NIPE: Textbook in a Pocket, an educational app designed to support midwifery students and healthcare professionals performing the Newborn and Infant Physical Examination.
 Designed as a digital textbook, the app delivers evidence-based content in an engaging, accessible format that bridges academic knowledge with clinical practice.
 This presentation explores the app’s development and role as a creative pedagogical tool and evaluates its educational, industrial, and practitioner impacts, offering recommendations for future development and integration into midwifery education.

 -